-Enhanced due diligence82
+Enhanced due diligence83

-a) Basic principle83
+a) Basic principle84

 1) In the cases referred to in (4) to (6), or if, after conducting an appropriate risk assessment as referred to in Art.
 9a, persons subject to due diligence establish the existence of a heightened risk of money laundering, organised crime, or terrorist financing, they shall, in addition to the due diligence measures referred to in Art.
-5 to 9, apply enhanced due diligence as set out in Annex 2 Section B to the business relationships and transactions identified in order to address or reduce the increased risk.84
+5 to 9, apply enhanced due diligence as set out in Annex 2 Section B to the business relationships and transactions identified in order to address or reduce the increased risk.
+85

-4) With regard to business relationships and transactions with politically exposed persons, the persons subject to due diligence must:

-- a) employ adequate, risk-based procedures to determine whether or not the contracting party, the beneficial owner or the recipient of distributions is a politically exposed person;87 - b) obtain the approval of at least one member of the general management before establishing a business relationship with such a contracting party or beneficial owner or - where a contracting party or a beneficial owner is recognized as a politically exposed person in the context of an existing business relationship - before continuing the business relationship; - c) obtain the approval of at least one member of the executive body in order to continue business relationships with politically exposed persons on a yearly basis; this shall exclude persons holding important offices in Liechtenstein, members of their family or persons who are known to be close associates;88 d) place the business relationship under continuous, enhanced supervision.89
+- 2) Repealed86 - 3) Repealed87 - 4) With regard to business relationships and transactions with politically exposed persons, the persons subject to due diligence must: - a) employ adequate, risk-based procedures to determine whether or not the contracting party, the beneficial owner or the recipient of distributions is a politically exposed person;88 - b) obtain the approval of at least one member of the general management before establishing a business relationship with such a contracting party or beneficial owner or where a contracting party or a beneficial owner is recognized as a politically exposed person in the context of an existing business relationship before continuing the business relationship; - c) obtain the approval of at least one member of the executive body in order to continue business relationships with politically exposed persons on a yearly basis; this shall exclude persons holding important offices in Liechtenstein, members of their family or persons who are known to be close associates;89 - d) place the business relationship under continuous, enhanced supervision.90 - 4a) The persons subject to due diligence shall take appropriate measures to determine whether the beneficiary identified in accordance with Art.
+7b (2) is a politically exposed person.
+These measures must be taken without fail prior to the payment of the insurance proceeds.
+If a politically exposed person is identified, the persons subject to due diligence shall be obliged:91 a) to inform at least one member of the executive body before the insurance proceeds can be paid out;

-88 Art.
-11 (4) c) amended by LGBl.
+90 Art.
+11 (4) d) inserted by LGBl.
 2017 no. 161.